Nye County will count ballots by hand, but with changes after NV Supreme Court ruling

 The county is one of the first jurisdictions in the country to do away with voting machines, and only use paper ballots, since the last election.
 Officials confirm that voting will also be done by hand on Election Day.

-Voters in Pahrump tell KTNV that they “don’t mind” the hand-counting method.
+Voters in Pahrump tell KTNV that they “don’t mind” the hand-counting method and that they prefer paper ballots.

 “I trust the hand count more than I trust the machine,” said Kimberly Nerl, a Nye County voter.